LuminareMed/quickscreen-translations/README.md

 # QuickScreen Translations

-Translation files for QuickScreen: https://CheckForCorona.com
+Translation files for QuickScreen at https://CheckForCorona.com

 ## What is all this about?